flutter-go-study/flutter-auth-firebase/README.md

 ## About the app

-The app consists of two pages:
+The app consists of three pages:

 - `LoginPage`: This page allows users to log in using their email address and password.
 The app uses Firebase Authentication to handle the login process.
+- `RegisterPage`: This page allows users to register for the app using their email address and password.
+The app uses Firebase Authentication to handle the registration process.
 - `HomePage`: This page displays a welcome message to the user after they have logged in successfully.

 ## Conclusion

 Building a simple Flutter app with Firebase Authentication is a great way to learn how to integrate Firebase into your apps.
-By following the steps outlined in the README, you can easily set up Firebase Authentication in your app and create a login page and home page.
+By following the steps outlined in the README, you can easily set up Firebase Authentication in your app and create a login page, registration page, and home page.
 This project can serve as a foundation for more complex apps that use Firebase for data storage and other features.
-With Flutter and Firebase, you can quickly develop high-quality mobile apps that are scalable and easy to maintain
+With Flutter and Firebase, you can quickly develop high-quality mobile apps that are scalable and easy to maintain.